World's most unique allergies

 Tuesday 29th July

-Now that summer is finally here, many of us are suffering with a familiar problem in hay fever.
+Now that summer is finally here, many of us are suffering from a familiar problem in hay fever.
 Hay fever is a common pollen allergy which affects one in four people, although the symptoms can be managed with a range of medicines.

 While you or someone you know probably suffers from hay fever, there are some allergies which are far more unusual.
 Here, we look at some of the most unique examples of these allergies in the world.